svendahlstrand/plugin-conversation-on-mb/docs/tufte-installation.md

 3. Press *Update CSS* and go to the next step.

-## Make sure the join the conversation on Micro.blog link show up
+## Make sure the "join the conversation on Micro.blog" link show up

 1. Find a post on your blog and make sure you see the *join the conversation on Micro.blog* link.